fivemanage/sdk/README.md

 ## Installation

 Download the latest release from the [releases](https://github.com/fivemanage/sdk/releases).
-Make sure it is the `fivemanage_lib.zip
+Make sure it is the `fivemanage_lib.zip ` file.
-` file.

 ## Usage

 Add the following to your `server.cfg`:

 ```
-set FIVEMANAGE_IMAGE_TOKEN your_token
+set FIVEMANAGE_API_KEY your_api_key
 ```

-This is the token for image uploading
+This is the key for authenticating with our backend.

 You can now call events or exports.